 #7 – Borzoi – 36 mph

 The Borzoi was developed in Russia for hunting and coursing, going after rabbits, foxes, and wolves in teams of 3 dogs.
 They were favored by royalty.
 Like Greyhounds, they are happy with a moderate amount of exercise and will be happy to lounge in bed most of the day.
 They don’t like to be alone and would prefer to be by your side as much as possible.
-They shed a lot and require regular grooming.
+The Borzoi is notorious for shedding and requires regular grooming.

 #8 – Whippet – 34 mph

 Smaller than their cousins, the Whippet was nicknamed the “poor man’s Greyhound” and was probably used for poaching rabbits.
-They have very high prey drive and may not do well living with cats or other small animals.
-They need to be leashed if they aren’t contained by a tall fence because they will chase after anything that moves, no matter how well-trained they are.
-Whippets can make good family pets if they get enough exercise and enjoy a good snuggle.
+The Whippet possesses a high prey drive and may not do well living with cats or other small animals.
+It is suggested that the Whippet should be leashed if they aren’t contained by a tall fence.
+This is mainly because they will chase after anything that moves, no matter how well-trained they are.
+Whippets can make good family pets if they get enough exercise, and even enjoy a good snuggle.

 #9 – Doberman Pinscher – 32 mph

 While Dobermans were originally bred to be guard dogs, they can make good family pets if they are trained, socialized, and given plenty of exercise and things to keep their intelligent mind occupied.
 They enjoy being part of a family and will naturally protect the people they love.
 According to Dogtime: